-We all know that a car is a very important and useful resource for travelling, but owning it comes with its fair share of personal expenses.
+We all know that a car is a very important and useful resource for traveling, but owning it comes with its fair share of personal expenses.
 However, there are many ways in which you can save on these expenses.
-Similar to all other the personal finances, the more cost-saving measures you implement, the more money you’ll save.
+Similar to all other personal finances, the more cost-saving measures you implement, the more money you’ll save.

 There is no denying that cars can be a serious drain on our pockets, so here are some of the best ways to start saving money on your car expenses.